Photo Credit: September 2024 Protest in Tel Aviv - Begin Bridge by ליזי שאנן , Wikicommons

-Even if you haven’t been paying close attention to the news, today should still stand out as a day to pause and reflect.
+Even if you haven’t been paying close attention to the news, October 7th should still stand out as a day to pause and reflect.

-In March 2024, Francesca Albanese, Special Rapporteur on the situation of human rights in the Palestinian Territory occupied since 1967, spoke at the UN Human Rights Council.
-She said, “Following nearly six months of unrelenting Israeli assault on occupied Gaza, it is my solemn duty to report on the worst of what humanity is capable of, and to present my findings. … There are reasonable grounds to believe that the threshold indicating the commission of the crime of genocide … has been met.”
-And the six months since her report has seen continued escalation in Gaza, the West Bank, and Lebanon.
+“Following nearly six months of unrelenting Israeli assault on occupied Gaza, it is my solemn duty to report on the worst of what humanity is capable of, and to present my findings. … There are reasonable grounds to believe that the threshold indicating the commission of the crime of genocide … has been met.”

-Today had me pulling up some quotes from the “The Human Venture & Pioneer Leadership Journey Reference Maps” to reminded myself that progress is not inevitable; it requires commitment and persistence among many.
+To mark October 7th, I pulled up some quotes from the “The Human Venture & Pioneer Leadership Journey Reference Maps” to remind myself that progress is not inevitable; it requires commitment and persistence from many.
 It can feel slow and disorganized.
-Here are a few that spoke to me:

 Human progress never rolls on wheels of inevitability.
 It comes through the tireless effort and persistent work of men willing to be co-workers with God, and without this hard work, time itself becomes an ally of the forces of social stagnation.